US Citizens Now Need Electronic Travel Authorizations to Enter the UK

 Advertiser & Editorial Disclosure: The Bulkhead Seat earns an affiliate commission for anyone approved through the links below.
 This compensation may impact how and where links appear on this site.
 We work to provide the best publicly available offers to our readers.
 We frequently update them, but this site does not include all available offers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed, or approved by any of these entities.

 Hopping across The Pond is now a little more complicated.
-As of January 8th, US citizens and visitors will be required to apply in advance and pay a fee to enter.
+As of January 8th, US citizens and visitors are required to apply in advance and pay a fee to enter.
 This includes short visits, tourism, business, and those just passing through UK airports.

 UK ETA